 Abraham's wife Sarah holds the distinction of being the only woman in Scripture where her age at death is recorded.
 She died at the age of 127 (Genesis 23:1).
 Rachel, Jacob's most beloved wife, is the first of several women recorded in the Bible as dying in childbirth (Genesis 35:16 - 19).

-Deborah was the only woman Judge over ancient Israel (Judges 4:4).
+Among women in the Bible only Deborah was a Judge over ancient Israel (Judges 4:4).
 She performed this important responsibility for forty years, from 1192 to 1152 B.C.
 She is also the only known Israelite woman who chose the military leader of the army (Judges 4:6).

 Athaliah was the only woman to reign and rule over any Israelites.
 She was the sole monarch of the Kingdom of Judah from 841 to 835 B.C.
 Her and Jezebel are the only two women known to have exercised the authority to command a mass murder be committed to suit their own evil goals (1Kings 18:4, 2Kings 11:1 - 2, 2Chronicles 22:10 - 11).